zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 Now when you understand the certificates configuration options, answer the following questions to choose the best options for certificates type and properties according to your Zowe deployment plan:

+1. Do you plan to use existing certificates?
+   1. Yes, I already have certificates for my server/s
+   2. No, I don't have certificates for my server/s

+2. Will your installation run on mainframe (z/OS, USS)?
+   1. Yes, all Zowe server components will be hosted on the mainframe.
+   2. No, all Zowe server components will be installed off-platform (z/OS).
+   3. Hybrid approach - some Zowe server components will be installed on-platform and some will be installed off-platform.

-1. What is your target environment
+3. What is your target environment
    1. Production - Live production systems open for access from the internet/VPN
    2. Test (Services, Integrations, Set up, )
    3. Zowe Development (Enhance Zowe, Develop extensions, Develop services, ...)
    4. Private system (Learning, Experimenting)

-2. Will your installation run on mainframe (z/OS, USS)?
-   1. Yes, all Zowe server components will be hosted on the mainframe.
-   2. No, all Zowe server components will be installed off-platform (z/OS).
-   3. Hybrid approach - some Zowe server components will be installed on-platform and some will be installed off-platform.

-3. What certificates storage type you plan to use?
+4. What certificates storage type you plan to use?
    1. I plan to use z/OS keyring
    2. I plan to use keystore/truststore files pair

-4. Was the certificate already imported to your keystore/truststore (regardless of the certificate format and storage type)
+5. Was the certificate already imported to your keystore/truststore (regardless of the certificate format and storage type)
    1. Yes, my valid certificates were previously imported
    2. No, I need to import my new certificates

-5. Do you intend to use your certificate for server, for client, or for both?
+6. Do you intend to use your certificate for server, for client, or for both?
-   1. Server only
+   1. Server only (your service only accepts calls from TLS-secured clients)
-   2. Client only
+   2. Client only (your service only performs calls to TLS-secured services)
-   3. Server and Client
+   3. Server and Client (your service accepts inbound connections and performs calls to other TLS-secured services)

 ## Certificates configuration decision flow
-Review the diagram below to understand the certificates configuration decision flow.
-Use the answers you provided in the questionnaire above to decide which path to follow in corresponding decision block (the yellow diamonds).

 ![Certificates configuration decision tree](../images/install/config-certificates.png)

+Review the diagram above to understand the certificates configuration decision flow.
+Use the answers you provided in the questionnaire to decide which path to follow in corresponding decision block (the numbered yellow diamonds).

-1. If you have an existing certificate, you can import it to a key storage of type depending on the certificates format.
+1. If you have an existing certificates (Q1), you can import them to a key storage of corresponding type depending on the certificates format.

 ** Note: ** Before importing your certificates, check the next question to make sure that their format, type and properties correspond to the required protection and acceptability, according to the planned deployment environment (DEV, TEST, PROD).
 For example, you should not use self-signed certificates for production environments.